Eric Gordon Brahinsky

 Enrolled at University of Texas at San Antonio in 1995 as mathematics major.
 Earned Bachelor of Science magna cum laude in Mathematics, 1997.

-Ended full-time symphony employment in 1999 due to chronic back pain triggered and/or exacerbated by injuries sustained in an accidental fall in 1997, but continues to free-lance as a violinist and teach violin privately.
-Formerly tutored high school-level mathematics privately and consulted part-time on mathematics examinations with a local publisher of educational tests.
+Ended full-time symphony employment in 1999 due to chronic back pain triggered and/or exacerbated by injuries sustained in an accidental fall in 1997, but continued to free-lance as a violinist and to teach violin privately until retiring in 2021.
+Earlier tutored high school-level mathematics privately and consulted part-time on mathematics examinations with a local publisher of educational tests.

 Back to my home page.